Thyristor (SCR) – Definition, Symbol, Working, Types & Applications

-Thyristors are semiconductor devices used primarily for switching and controlling electrical power.
-They are widely utilized in various applications, including motor control, light dimming, and power regulation.
-This guide will provide an overview of thyristors, their types, applications, and how they function
+Thyristors are semiconductor devices used for switching and controlling electrical power.
+They are widely applied in motor control, light dimming, rectification, and power regulation.
+In this article, we’ll cover the thyristor definition, working principle, symbol, types, and applications with FAQs.

 What is a Thyristor?

-A thyristor is a four-layer semiconductor device that acts as a switch, allowing current to flow in one direction.
-It is a member of the family of silicon-controlled rectifiers (SCRs) and is typically used for high-voltage and high-current applications.
+A thyristor is a four-layer semiconductor device (PNPN) that acts as a controlled switch, allowing current to flow in one direction.
+It belongs to the family of Silicon Controlled Rectifiers (SCRs) and is widely used in high-voltage and high-current applications.

 Key Features: